Classic Apple Crumble Pie with Oats

-Apple crumble pie has layers of fresh apples tossed with cinnamon and lemon juice.
-The oat crumble topping is simply delicious.
+Apple crumble pie has layers of fresh apples and delicious oat crumb topping.
+This classic recipe is a must-try for fall and Thanksgiving.

-Apple crumble pie is my favorite pie.
-Crisp, yet tender Granny Smith apples spiced with cinnamon are complemented best with an oat crumble topping in my opinion.
+Classic apple crumble pie is my favorite pie.
+Crisp, yet tender, Granny Smith apples spiced with cinnamon are complemented best with an oat crumble topping in my opinion.
 This dish is best when apples are in season (hello, fall!) and when served warm with a scoop of vanilla ice cream.
+In the spring, I like to add rhubarb to this recipe!

 How to make apple crumble pie